Rate limits

 # Every API response includes these headers:

-X-RateLimit-Remaining: 847 # what you have left this minute
+X-RateLimit-Remaining: 847 # what you have left in the current window

 X-RateLimit-Reset: 1714478400 # epoch seconds when the window resets